sirjeff/linkage/README.md

 Linkage is a very simple landing page Silverstripe add-on.

-It provides a place to add links that appear on the CMS landing page, in place of the default "Pages"
+It provides a place to add links that appear on the CMS landing page, in place of the default "Pages", using the built in GridField.

-Note: This is early days and the add-on is all that 'flash' at the mo.
+Note: This is early days and the add-on is NOT all that 'flash' at the mo.
 Feel free to comment with ideas!

 ## Requirements